 The site of the Harpers Ferry Zip Line Canopy Tour is full of history, dating to before the United States was a country.

 Native American artifacts dating back to the 12th Century.
-This region was the home of tribes of the Iroquois Nation.
+This region was home to tribes of the Iroquois Nation.

-In the first recorded history, 1734 - Israel Friend, one of the first white men to settle west of the Shenandoah River, settled the area, becoming known as Friend’s Ore Bank, with the intention of mining iron ore.
+In 1734 - Israel Friend, one of the first white men to settle west of the Shenandoah River, settled the area with the intention of mining iron ore as Friend's Ore Bank.

 In 1763 a portion of the property was purchased by John Semple who owned the property until dying in debtors prison in 1773.
 Keep Tryst Furnace on Elk Run was erected by Semple in 1763 and first used in 1764.
 “Keep Tryst” (Trust) is the Semple family motto.
 The blast furnace was used to process raw iron ore into workable metal.
 The furnace is said to have cast cannons for the American Revolution.